'It was insane:' Boise fisherman catches massive sturgeon in Parkcenter Pond

 The battle attracted the attention of another visitor to the park, who snapped photos of Peterson as he wrangled the sturgeon in.

-Peterson, who has been fishing since he was a toddler and makes weekly trips to the Parkcernter Pond, said it was by far the largest fish he has ever caught.
+Peterson, who has been fishing since he was a toddler and makes weekly trips to the Parkcenter Pond, said it was by far the largest fish he has ever caught.

 "I was blown away for the first hour I caught it - I had never caught a sturgeon or a fish that big, so I was in awe and had so much respect for that fish and how big it was in the fight.
 It was insane," he said.
 "That's it, that's the one I'll be telling my kids [about] when I get older, "